A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Lattice Theory

-The key to produce short linearly independent vectors $\vc{a_1},\dots,\vc{a_n}$ to satisfy $M < n^{c_3-1}bl(L)$ is to iteratively produce from the longer vectors shorter ones of maximum length $\frac{M}{2}$.
+For simplicity, denote $M = \max_i ||a_i||$ and $bl(L)$ the length of the shortest basis.
+The key to guarantee $M < n^{c_3-1}bl(L)$ is to iteratively shorten the longer vectors by half to achieve $\frac{M}{2}$.
 Repeating this steps at most $\log_2 M$ steps we get vectors of the desired length.

-Each run of the recursive step is as follows: \begin{enumerate} \item Starting from the lattice vectors $\mathbf{a_1}, \dots, \mathbf{a_n}$, construct other lattice vectors $\mathbf{f_1}, \dots, \mathbf{f_n}$ such that they are nearly pairwise orthogonal and have similar length, but constraint the maximum length $\max_{i=1}^n ||\vc{f_i}|| \le n^3 M$.
+Each iteration of this process is as follows: \begin{enumerate} \item \textbf{Construct near cubical parallelepiped:} Starting from the lattice vectors $\mathbf{a_1}, \dots, \mathbf{a_n}$, construct other lattice vectors $\mathbf{f_1}, \dots, \mathbf{f_n}$ such that they are nearly pairwise orthogonal and have similar length, but constraint the maximum length $\max_{i=1}^n ||\vc{f_i}|| \le n^3 M$.
 The reason is to form a parallelepiped $W=P(\mathbf{f_1}, \dots, \mathbf{f_n})$ that is almost a hypercube, as shown in a 2-dimensional lattice in Figure \ref{fig:sisIteStep}.
 This step was proved in Lemma 3 of \citet{ajtai1996generating}.